-Corn oil does contain a bit more vitamin E, on average than olive oil, in addition to the extra phytosterols.
+Corn oil does contain a bit more vitamin E than than olive oil, in addition to the extra phytosterols.

 Overall, both corn oil and olive oil have demonstrated some major health benefits.
 The best solution might be to follow a reduced-saturated-fat diet like the one used in the corn oil vs olive oil study, and to consume 2 tablespoons of each of these flavorful plant oils as part of a balanced healthy fat intake.

-It really is no surprise that the facts point to a tie, as a varied diet containing lots of different healthy foods is nearly always the best choice.
+It really is no surprise that the facts point to a tie in regards to olive oil vs. corn oil, as a varied diet incorporating nutrient-dense foods is nearly always the best choice!